Best Long-Term Stocks in India (2025)

 Factors to Consider Before Investing in Long-Term Stocks

-- Financial Strength: Revenue growth, profit margins, and manageable debt levels often reveal whether a business can sustain itself over decades, making it a potential pick among long-term stocks.
+- Financial Strength: Revenue growth, profit margins, and manageable debt levels often indicate whether a business can sustain itself over the long term, making it a potential choice among long-term stocks.

 - Leadership Quality: Ethical, transparent, and visionary management teams often steer companies successfully through changing times, increasing their chances of being recognised as high-return stocks.